Improving Public Health & Equity by Planning for Climate Change Mitigation

 Climate change is harming public health across every region of the United States.
 Planners and public health practitioners play critical roles in reducing negative health impacts through climate change adaptation and mitigation.

 ChangeLab Solutions collaborated with the Climate and Health Program in the National Center for Environmental Health at the Centers for Disease Control and Prevention (CDC) to help planners and public health practitioners address health and health equity through planning efforts to mitigate climate change.
-Based on this work, ChangeLab Solutions is developing guidance that summarizes . . .
+Based on this work, ChangeLab Solutions developed guidance that summarizes . . .

 - Evidence-based connections between climate change mitigation and health